JoseRoca/WinFBX/docs/RichEdit/RichEdit Procedures.md

 # <a name="RichEdit_GetFirstVisibleLine"></a>RichEdit_GetFirstVisibleLine

-Gets the zero-based index of the uppermost visible line in a multiline edit control.
+Retrieves the zero-based index of the uppermost visible line in a multiline edit control.
 You can send this message to either an edit control or a rich edit control.

 ```
 FUNCTION RichEdit_GetFirstVisibleLine (BYVAL hRichEdit AS HWND) AS LONG